-It’s an all-too-common experience for those dealing with mental illnesses.
-In fact, three out of four say they’ve experienced it.
+Stigma is an all-too-common experience for those dealing with mental illnesses.
 For members at The Well, it does its damage daily.

 Stigma hurts those with mental illnesses in many ways, including preventing them from seeking care and encouraging discrimination toward them.
 But, each one of us can help to stop stigma, and in turn, stand up for those who face it.